BraydenNeale/OneAgent_Windows_Install/README.md

     Note: This .bat script will be preconfigured with Dynatrace sever endpoints, tenant and token.

 2. Add additional_configuration to the install.bat file for Host-Group and Infra-Only mode:
+   Where DEFAULT is the example host group shown here.
+Set this to something meaningful

     ADD LINE: